-- adjustment to equity for that period.
-In addition, the investor shall provide comparative information and disclosures in accordance with AASB 108. - C6 Paragraphs 23, 25, B94 and B96-B99 were amendments to AASB 127 made in 2008 that were carried forward into AASB 10.
-Except when an entity applies paragraph C3, the entity shall apply the requirements in those paragraphs as follows: - (a) An entity shall not restate any profit or loss attribution for reporting periods before it applied the amendment in paragraph B94 for the first time. - (b) The requirements in paragraphs 23 and B96 for accounting for changes in ownership interests in a subsidiary after control is obtained do not apply to changes that occurred before an entity applied these amendments for the first time. - (c) An entity shall not restate the carrying amount of an investment in a former subsidiary if control was lost before it applied the amendments in paragraphs 25 and B97-B99 for the first time.
+- C6 Paragraphs 23, 25, B94 and B96-B99 were amendments to AASB 127 made in 2008 that were carried forward into AASB 10.
+Except when an entity applies paragraph C3, or is required to apply paragraphs C4-C5A, the entity shall apply the requirements in those paragraphs as follows: - (a) An entity shall not restate any profit or loss attribution for reporting periods before it applied the amendment in paragraph B94 for the first time. - (b) The requirements in paragraphs 23 and B96 for accounting for changes in ownership interests in a subsidiary after control is obtained do not apply to changes that occurred before an entity applied these amendments for the first time. - (c) An entity shall not restate the carrying amount of an investment in a former subsidiary if control was lost before it applied the amendments in paragraphs 25 and B97-B99 for the first time.
 In addition, an entity shall not recalculate any gain or loss on the loss of control of a subsidiary that occurred before the amendments in paragraphs 25 and B97-B99 were applied for the first time.